Worked Example: Inference and Alignment

 • Safety themes: graceful degradation, fault tolerance

 This intent snapshot is immutable, versioned, and linked to the source artifacts (R1–R3).
-It includes structured intent elements organized by semantic axes, and an intent graph capturing relationships between elements.
+It includes structured intent hypotheses organized by semantic axes, and an intent graph capturing relationships between elements.

 Alignment analysis